MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-ring-buffer.md

 Remarks
 -------

-The `NET_RING_BUFFER` is a generic ring buffer, optimized for efficient access from a single thread.
+The **NET_RING_BUFFER** is a generic ring buffer, optimized for efficient access from a single thread.
-In the current version of Windows, a `NET_RING_BUFFER` can only contain `NET_PACKET` elements.
+In Windows 10, version 1703, a **NET_RING_BUFFER** can only contain [**NET_PACKET**](net-packet.md) elements.

-A `NET_RING_BUFFER` is organized around ownership of elements: the client driver owns every element from `BeginIndex` to `EndIndex`.
+Each element in a **NET_RING_BUFFER** is owned by either the client driver or the operating system.
+The values of the index members control ownership.
+Specifically, the client driver owns every element from **BeginIndex** to **EndIndex**.
-For example, if `BeginIndex` is 2 and `EndIndex` is 5, then the client driver owns three elements: the elements with index 2, 3, and 4.
+For example, if **BeginIndex** is 2 and **EndIndex** is 5, then the client driver owns three elements: the elements with index 2, 3, and 4.
 If `BeginIndex == EndIndex`, then zero elements are owned by the client driver.

-The NetAdapter framework adds elements to the ring buffer by incrementing `EndIndex`.
+The NetAdapter framework adds elements to the ring buffer by incrementing **EndIndex**.
-A client driver returns ownership of the elements by incrementing `BeginIndex`.
+A client driver returns ownership of the elements by incrementing **BeginIndex**.

-The client driver may optionally use `NextIndex` to track elements that have been partially-processed, but which are still not ready to be returned back to the OS.
+The client driver may optionally use **NextIndex** to track an element that it has partially processed, but is not ready to return to the OS.
-For example, a driver may use `NextIndex` to track which packets have been submitted to the hardware.
+For example, a driver could use **NextIndex** to a packet that it has submitted to the hardware.

-Although a client driver may access the `NET_RING_BUFFER` directly, a client driver typically uses higher-level helper routines, like `NetRingBufferReturnCompletedPackets`.
+Although a client driver can manipulate the **NET_RING_BUFFER** directly, a client driver typically uses higher level helper routines like [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md).
-These high-level routines hide the details of the ring buffer.
+These high level routines hide the details of the ring buffer.

 Requirements
 ------------